TelemetryDeck/SwiftSDK/README.md

 let configuration = TelemetryManagerConfiguration(appID: "<YOUR-APP-ID>", baseURL: "https://nom.telemetrydeck.com")
 ```

+## Custom Logging Strategy

+By default, some logs helpful for monitoring TelemetryDeck are printed out to the console.
+This behaviour can be customised by overriding `configuration.logHandler`.
+This struct accepts a minimum allows log level (any log with the same or higher log level will be accepted) and a closure.

+This allows for compatibility with other logging solutions, such as [swift-log](https://github.com/apple/swift-log), by providing your own closure.

 ## Developing this SDK

 Your PRs on TelemetryDeck's Swift Client are very much welcome.
 Check out the [SwiftClientTester](https://github.com/TelemetryDeck/SwiftClientTester) project, which provides a harness you can use to work on the library and try out new things.